Giant Food

 • Tilapia require relatively low inputs of fishmeal and fishoil from marine feed sources in their diet.
 However, there are significant concerns about the sustainability of feed inputs from domestic sources, which are produced from fisheries that are fully exploited overexploited, or depleted.

-• There is little information available regarding impacts of Chinese tilapia production on wild species, including impacts from escapes, disease outbreaks, and interactions with predators and other wildlife.
+• There is little infomation available regarding impacts of Chinese tilapia production on wild species, includings impacts from escapes, disease outbreaks, and interactions with predators and other wildlife.
 Nile tilapia are considered highly invasive and there are documented examples of tilapia populations outcompeting local fish species for resources in Chinese waterways.
 Despite this, there is no information on tilapia escapes at a farm level.
 In addition, there is little information about on-farm diseases in Chinese tilapia production and disease outbreaks pose a risk to wild fish populations.
 There is no information regarding interactions with wildlife which may include migrating birds.

 • Pollution from nutrients and organic matter, as well as chemical inputs, may affect local water quality.
 There is limited information regarding on-farm chemical use and the impact of effluent released by tilapia pond‐based farms in China.
 But there is evidence of the use of illegal chemicals and of antibiotics important to human health in Chinese tilapia production.